goth-coder/pytest_tracker/README.md

 # Pytest Test Comparison Script

 This script compares the results of two pytest runs before and after applying a patch.
-It identifies tests that passed before and after the fix, and tests that failed after the patch.
+It identifies and lists tests that passed before and after the fix, and tests that failed after the patch.

 ## Usage